 This complete guide on how to make a Youtube video will provide you with everything you need to know to start recording high-quality footage with your camera for YouTube.
-We’ll show you that you can master videography.
-Anyone can record video, as long as you’ve got a camera with a lens and microphone.
+We’ll show that videography can be mastered by anyone in this day and age – all you need is a camera with a lens and microphone.

 How to make a video with your camera:

 First, get to know your camera!
-99.9% of cameras now feature a dedicated video mode on the main mode dial on the camera, but some give a switch between stills and video operation.
-By using the dedicated video mode, you’re going to get a screen that is optimised to show you the options you need to see, as well as the aspect ratio and scene correctly framed.
+99% of cameras now feature a dedicated video mode on the main mode dial on the camera, but some give a switch between stills and video operation.
+By using the dedicated video mode, the screen will present corresponding options, with the aspect ratio and scene correctly framed.

 If you haven’t yet bought a camera or want to make sure you’ve got the best choice for making a video, then have a look at our guide to the best cameras for video.
 What about lenses?
-If you want to change the look of your footage, and have a camera that lets you change your lens, then check out our guide to the best lenses for video.
+If your camera has a changeable lens, and you want to alter the look of your footage, then check out our guide to the best lenses for video.

-Once you’re in the video mode, you’ll need to have a look at what options are available, and make a choice regarding resolution, frame rates, and more.
-We’ll go through these in detail below.
+Once in video mode, you’ll look at the options available, and make choices about resolution, frame rates, and more.
+We go through these in detail below…